arbelkf/GemAI/README.md

 To each stock values I have added related markets indexes and indicators.
 Than I have run pattern recognitions on this data.

 I have checked the following predictors:
-1. RandomForestClassifier
-2. KNeighborsClassifier
-3. GradientBoostingClassifier
+-RandomForestClassifier
+-KNeighborsClassifier
+-GradientBoostingClassifier
-4. SVC – support vector machine
+-SVC – support vector machine -GradientBoostingClassifier
-5. GradientBoostingClassifier
 Best predictor was the random forest predictor with the 14 days predictor and sliding window of 3 days.

 It predicts buying opportunity.

 The results are around 33 percent for true positive and true negative.
 The label is 3 options label (buy/sell/hold) – which means that randomly deciding will result also in 33 percent.

-Main.py – main console to run
+**Main.py** – main console to run

-The Import Modlue is in charge of importing the raw data like daily stocks values and daily indexes values Scrapper – scrap stocks data
+The Import Modlue is in charge of importing the raw data like daily stocks values and daily indexes values **Scrapper** – scrap stocks data
-ScrapperIndex – scrap indexes values
+**ScrapperIndex** – scrap indexes values

-Strategy Module is in charge of implementing different strategies to calculate the labels from the raw data
+**Strategy Module** is in charge of implementing different strategies to calculate the labels from the raw data

-AbstractStrategy – abstract class – implements:
+**AbstractStrategy** – abstract class – implements:
-(X) ProcessSpecificTicker – extract label, creates confusionmatrix and prediction for the next day (X) ProcessComposedTicker – collects raw data from different stocks to one data table and run ProcessSpecificTickeron it.
+-**ProcessSpecificTicker** – extract label, creates confusionmatrix and prediction for the next day -**ProcessComposedTicker** – collects raw data from different stocks to one data table and run ProcessSpecificTickeron it.
 Under the assumption that all stocks behave the same, I create more raw data.
 AbstractPercentForPeriodStrategy – abstract class – inherit from AbstractStrategy, implements strategy for change in percentage of the value of the stock for specified period
 PercentForPeriodIndexCorrRollingStrategy – concrete class – inherit from AbstractPercentForPeriodStrategy, implements a rolling window to average an already divided by the index values
 PercentForPeriodIndexCorrStrategy - concrete class – inherit from AbstractPercentForPeriodStrategy, values are divided by the index values